Maya Marie S.

 Project Founder, Lead Collaborator, and Curriculum Writer/Creative Director (she/her)

-Her interests in food have led her to earn a culinary arts degree, to apprentice at the Center for Agroecology and Sustainable Food Systems at UC Santa Cruz where she studied Ecological and Sustainable Horticulture, and to study community health at Hunter College and become a Build.
-Unlearn.
-Decolonize. and CoFED Racial Justice Fellow alum.
+Her interests in food have led her to earn a culinary arts degree, to apprentice at the Center for Agroecology and Sustainable Food Systems at UC Santa Cruz where she studied Ecological and Sustainable Horticulture, and to earn a degree in community/public health at Hunter College.
+Concurrently, for about 9+ years, Maya was a land steward at Kingsborough Community College’s Urban Farm, first as a volunteer then student crew member, and later as the assistant farm manager and food education coordinator prior to resigning in 2021.

 Next